Make your own chalkboard

-Making your own chalkboard can be a fun project.
-The most popular place for a do-it-yourself chalkboard is the kid's bedroom.
-You may want to add a chalkboard to your office space for making quick notes.
-A chalkboard on the inside of a kitchen cabinet door can give you a place to keep a running shopping list.
-A garage or workshop can also be good areas to incorporate a do-it-yourself chalkboard.
+Painting a chalkboard on the wall can be both fun and practical.
+The most popular place for a do it yourself chalkboard is a kid's bedroom.
+Another good location to add a custom chalkboard is a home office.
+A chalkboard on the inside of a kitchen cabinet door can provide a place to keep a running shopping list.
+A garage or workshop is also a good place to incorporate a do it yourself chalkboard.

-Creating your own chalkboard is as easy as applying a few coats of paint to whatever surface you want to turn into a chalkboard.
-As a first step you need to buy or make chalkboard paint.
-Chalkboard paint is commonly available from many paint suppliers.
+To make a chalkboard is as easy as applying a few coats of paint.
+Chalkboard paint is commonly available from many paint supply stores.
 A quart of chalkboard paint is relatively inexpensive.
-You should be able to find a can of paint for around \$10.
+You should be able to find a quart of paint for around $15.
 Most companies however sell chalkboard paint only in traditional chalkboard colors black or green.
 If you prefer, you can make your own chalkboard paint by following this simple recipe:

 - One cup of latex based flat finish paint any color.